vldasika/CS-Ingest/People/Action items.md

 ## 1. Add new steward

 ### a.
 Associtae a steward for data source
+Actions: Save and add more, Save and close, Close

 ## 2. Add a filter

 ### a.
 Add a condition

 ## 3. Search existing steward

 ## 4. Edit columns

 ## 5. Edit steward

 ## 6. Deactivate a steward